cuzfrog/WebDriverServ/README.md

 1. This project is written in Scala and includes two parts:
    * A server that runs a Selenium WebDriver and accepts client instruction.
    * A client which controls the server and is put in your code as dependency.
-2. Based on akka remoting(Artery).
+2. Based on akka remoting(RPC with timeout).
 3. Add some convenient methods to Selenium WebDriver. (like auto switch to window or frame.)
 4. Use typesafe Config.
 5. Complete client document.